pjconnect/tradingeconomics/platforms/birdfeather/README.md

-# Birdeye view of your favorite stocks - Sample Project
+# Birdeye view of your favorite stocks, bonds and other indecies
-## This use Trading Economics API
+## Using Trading Economics API

 ## Tech Stack
-- React, TypeScript
+- Vite, React, TypeScript